enkidevs/curriculum/javascript/react/introduction-to-hooks/why-were-hooks-needed.md

 );
 ```

 Although you can use these patterns to create reusable behavior, most of the time they require component restructuring.
-This can make your code hard to follow because your components will be surrounded by wrappers, consumers, higher-order components, render props and any other abstractions that you make.
+This can make your code more verbose and harder to follow because your components will be surrounded by wrappers, consumers, higher-order components, render props and other, potentially noisy, abstractions.

 To solve this issue, the React team has created hooks.